james2637/james2637/README.md

-- 👋 Hi, I’m @james2637
+- 👋 Hi, I’m Rabi banik
-- 👀 I’m interested in programming, hacking and investing
+- 👀 I’m a tech enthusiast with the passion for programming/hacking
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...